jana388/Ui-Arrangement/README.md

 If you have done these steps right, you can proceed to add the text to the UI.

 ## Adding the text
-**Now we will add some text to the panel.**
+**Now we will add some text to the panel**

-We are going to go to the Hierarchy and right click on the panel and select UI and text.
+We are going to go to the Hierarchy and right click on the panel and select UI

 Now we have a little text box. we will not worry about the position of the box. we will not bother editing the text too much, for now we will just set a text to bold and type 0 to text